Trebuchet: Traction trebuchet

 The traction trebuchet was adopted by various peoples west of China such as the Byzantines, Persians, Arabs, and Avars by the sixth to seventh centuries AD.
 Some scholars suggest that the Avars carried the traction trebuchet westward while others claim that the Byzantines already possessed knowledge of the traction trebuchet beforehand.
 Regardless of the vector of transmission, it appeared in the eastern Mediterranean by the late 6th century AD, where it replaced torsion powered siege engines such as the ballista and onager.
 The rapid displacement of torsion siege engines was probably due to a combination of reasons.
 The traction trebuchet is simpler in design, has a faster rate of fire, increased accuracy, and comparable range and power.
 It was probably also safer than the twisted cords of torsion weapons, "whose bundles of taut sinews stored up huge amounts of energy even in resting state and were prone to catastrophic failure when in use."
 At the same time, the late Roman Empire seems to have fielded "considerably less artillery than its forebears, organised now in separate units, so the weaponry that came into the hands of successor states might have been limited in quantity."
 Evidence from Gaul and Germania suggests there was substantial loss of skills and techniques in artillery further west.

 According to the Miracles of Saint Demetrius, probably written around 620 by John, Archbishop of Thessaloniki, the Avaro-Slavs attacked Thessaloniki in 586 with traction trebuchets.
 The bombardment lasted for hours, but the operators were inaccurate and most of the shots missed their target.
-When one stone did reach their target, it "demolished the top of the rampart down to the walkway."
+When one stone did reach its target, it "demolished the top of the rampart down to the walkway."
 The Byzantines adopted the traction trebuchet possibly as early as 587, the Persians in the early 7th century, and the Arabs in the second half of the 7th century.
 In 652, the Arabs used trebuchets at the siege of Dongola in the Sudan.
 Like the Chinese, by 653, the Arabs also had ship mounted traction trebuchets.
 The Franks and Saxons adopted the weapon in the 8th century.
 The Life of Louis the Pious contains the earliest western European reference to mangonels (traction trebuchets) in its account of the siege of Tortosa (808–809).
 In 1173, the Republic of Pisa tried to capture an island castle with traction trebuchet on galleys.
 Traction trebuchets were also used in India.

 The catapult, the account of which has been translated from the Greek several times, was quadrangular, with a wide base but narrowing towards the top, using large iron rollers to which were fixed timber beams "similar to the beams of big houses", having at the back a sling, and at the front thick cables, enabling the arm to be raised and lowered, and which threw "enormous blocks into the air with a terrifying noise".